bitfoundation/bitplatform/docs/bit-server-side/odata.md

  # Bit OData

-So, what's OData? following text which is copied from http://odata.org describes odata well
+So, what's OData? following text which is copied from http://odata.org describes odata well:

 OData (Open Data Protocol) is an ISO/IEC approved, OASIS standard that defines a set of best practices for building and consuming "RESTful APIs".
 OData helps you "focus on your business logic" while building RESTful APIs.
 OData RESTful APIs are easy to consume.
 The OData metadata, a machine-readable description of the data model of the APIs, enables the creation of powerful generic client proxies and tools.